PepeOjeda/persyst-docs/docs/Getting started/Script_annotation.md

 ### ISaveable

-You can mark any MonoBehaviour as saveable by implementing the `ISaveable` interface, like so:
+You can mark any class as saveable by implementing the `ISaveable` interface, like so:

 ```
 using Persyst;